ansible/ansible-lint/src/ansiblelint/rules/fqcn_builtins.md

 This rule checks that playbooks use the fully qualified collection name (FQCN) for modules in the `ansible.builtin` collection.

+If you do not specify the FQCN, Ansible uses the `ansible.legacy` collection for some modules by default.
+You can use local overrides with the `ansible.legacy` collection but not with the `ansible.builtin` collection.

 ## Problematic Code

 ```yaml